 Refer to applicable national exposure limits for the fume compounds.
-Reasonably expected fume constituents of the fume could include complex oxides of iron, chromium, and manganese.
+Reasonably expected fume constituents of the fume could include complex oxides of iron and nickel.
 The employer should contact an occupational health professional for doing fume monitoring to determine fumes emitted and to ensure compliance to the applicable country limits.

-Chromium oxides may also be present.
-A significant amount of the chromium in the fumes can be hexavalent chromium, which has a very low exposure limit in some countries.
 Manganese also has a low exposure limit listed in the USA.
 Other country exposure limits may be different and the appropriate country standards should be used.